-TIDES (Training for the Integration of Decision-Making and Ecosystem Science) is a non-thesis master’s degree program that provides the knowledge and skills needed to connect science with coastal decision making through a combination of course work and a field-based internship at a Reserve in the National Estuarine Research Reserve System (NERRS).
+TIDES (Training for the Integration of Decision making and Ecosystems Science) is a professional, non-thesis master’s degree program that provides the knowledge and skills needed to connect science with coastal decision making through a combination of course work and an internship at a reserve in the National Estuarine Research Reserve System (NERRS).

-An internship at one of 28 Reserves around the country is at the heart of the TIDES experience.
-Each internship is linked to a NERRS Science Collaborative sponsored research project, designed to insure that investigators work with intended users of the science before, during, and after the generation of knowledge.
-These projects focus on one of four issues: impacts of land use change, habitat change and restoration, estuarine contamination, and the management of stormwater and nonpoint source pollution.
-The Science Collaborative sponsors two TIDES fellowships each year.
+The internship is at the heart of the TIDES experience.
+Internships are often linked to a NERRS Science Collaborative-sponsored research project, which are designed to insure that investigators work with intended users of the science before, during, and after the generation of knowledge.
+Some of the primary issues addressed by these projects include: impacts of land use change, habitat change and restoration, estuarine contamination, and the management of stormwater and non-point source pollution.

 For more information on the TIDES program please contact: